cjiang2/robot_semantics/README.md

 ## Demo
 We offer a pretrained model with our attention-seq2seq, download it [here](NEED UPDATES) and put it inside path: `robot_semantics/checkpoints/saved`.

-Two files are provided for demo: (1) A [jupyter notebook](https://github.com/zonetrooper32/robot_semantics/blob/disc-v2c_with_KG-region_att/experiments/demo/kg_demo_fast.ipynb) to visualize the knowledge graph given outputs from the Vision-Language model.
-(2) `vis_att.py` to visualize all attention maps generated for a single video from the Robot Semantics Dataset.
-All files are under `robot_semantics/experiments/demo`.
+A [jupyter notebook](https://github.com/zonetrooper32/robot_semantics/blob/main/experiments/demo/kg_demo_fast.ipynb) to visualize attentions and the knowledge graph given outputs from the Vision-Language model.
+File is under `robot_semantics/experiments/demo`.

 ## Additional Note